Measuring frailty in the elderly: an indicator based on a super-classifier: Performance of the indicator and validation

-Finally, we use the indicator built with data from 2016 and 2017 to predict the onset of adverse events in 2019.
-Even in this scenario, the indicator performed well, with AUC of 0.832 for death, 0.816 for emergency visits with maximum priority, 0.750 for hip fracture, 0.642 for hospitalization, 0.784 for disability, and 0.796 for dementia.
+Finally, we use the indicator built with data from 2016 and 2017 to predict the onset of adverse events in 2019. \review{Despite a potential selection bias might arise from the death of some frail individuals, the AUC performance remains stable:} 0.832 for death, 0.816 for emergency visits with maximum priority, 0.750 for hip fracture, 0.642 for hospitalisation, 0.784 for disability and 0.796 for dementia.
 We can thus conclude that the indicator maintains its predictive ability over time; given the way it is constructed, it would be possible to update $\alpha$ and $\gamma$ year by year using newly available information.
 It would be interesting to assess the stability of the two quantities with other administrative data, preferably from different healthcare systems, to evaluate the indicator's dependence on the data used.

-We also need the frailty indicator to reflect of the deterioration of older individuals' health.
+We also need the frailty indicator to reflect the deterioration of older individuals' health.
 Therefore, we expect that, as the number of adverse events increases, the value of the frailty indicator should also increase.
-As shown in Figure \ref{fig:violin}, the frailty indicator appears to grow with the number of adverse health conditions, with its distribution showing higher values as the number of observed adverse events increases.
-In case of presence of many outcomes, the frailty indicator does not increase linearly, but rather reaches a plateau.
+As shown in Figure \ref{fig:violin}, the frailty indicator appears to grow with the number of adverse health conditions, with its distribution showing higher values as the number of observed adverse events increases, as reflected in the rising average values.
+When many outcomes are present, the frailty indicator does not increase linearly, but rather reaches a plateau.
 This phenomenon, seemingly counter-intuitive, finds explanation in several well-established concepts in literature.
-For example, the so-called selection effect, also knowns as as survivor bias, whereby the most fragile subjects often do not live long enough to accumulate a high number of outcomes \citep{aalen1994effects}.
-Consequently, among those who end up having four, five or six outcomes, we generally find subjects who are certainly very fragile, but who also present a certain physiological resilience and are able to survive long enough to accumulate more adverse outcomes.
+For example, the so-called selection effect, also known as survivor bias, whereby the frailest subjects often do not live long enough to accumulate a high number of outcomes \citep{aalen1994effects}.
+Consequently, among those who end up having four, five or six outcomes, we generally find subjects who are certainly very frail, but who also present a certain physiological resilience and are able to survive long enough to accumulate more adverse outcomes.